-Answer: The District's total revenue per student is determined by the state funding formula.
+Answer: The district's total revenue per student is determined by the state funding formula.
 As property value increases, the State's share of revenue per student decreases.
 This is one of the drivers behind the school finance lawsuit that Fort Bend ISD is part of.
 Please see the graph below.
 As property values increase, we expect the state's share of our general fund budget to drop to 40.9% for 2015-16 and down to 36.4% by the 2016-17 school year.

-Why has Fort Bend ISD continued to collect more taxes by raising property values?
+Why has Fort Bend ISD continued to collect more by raising property values?

 Answer: We have not.
-It is rising property values, not a rising property tax rate.
-Fort Bend ISD has kept its tax rate the same for six years.
+It is rising property values, not a rising tax rate.
+Fort Bend ISD has kept its tax rate the same.
+The actions by FBISD have no direct impact on the increase in appraised property values.
 The Fort Bend County Appraisal District independently determines property values based on market conditions and in compliance with state regulations.
 Fort Bend ISD's state revenue per student goes down when property values go up.
 Because the State benefits from the higher property values, the State has the authority to review property values if they believe the values are understated.
 They perform audits regularly and can penalize the appraisal district.
 This has happened before.